Vital Records Online

 Order with confidence

-How to Order State of New Hampshire Death Certificates
+How to Order State of New Hampshire Death Certificate

 To obtain your New Hampshire death certificate, you can order online now with VRO for the most efficient process.
 Alternatively, you can order in person or by mail from the New Hampshire Department of State (NHDS) Division of Vital Records Administration (DVRA).
 Confirm and review the associated costs, eligibility, requirements, and processing times before ordering to ensure a smooth application process.